Jaclo Faucets Review & Rating Updated: May 24, 2025

 Updated versions of the ShowerAll® are still sold by Durst Corporation under the Jaclo brand.

 Lawrence B. (Larry) Brodey, the great-grandson of the founder P. E. Durst, is its CEO.
-Morgan Brodey, formerly the head of its decorative plumbing products division (that includes Jaclo faucets) is president.
-Carol Brodey its vice-president.
+Morgan Brodey, formerly the head of its decorative plumbing products division (that includes Jaclo faucets) its president, and Carol Brodey its vice president.

 "… home to our corporate headquarters and design lab and is where we conduct much of the manufacturing process from prototyping, machining, polishing, assembly, testing, and the warehousing of over 100,000 products.